22-10-2025

 Which Model do I choose based on the Sector?

-The selection of the most appropriate color system depends on the industrial sector, production technology and specific communication needs.
+The selection of the most appropriate colour system depends on the industrial sector, production technology and specific communication needs.
 Each application area presents peculiar requirements that favor certain models.

 - Construction and architecture: RAL dominates for fixtures, metal facades and roofing, thanks to its reliability and wide availability from industrial painters.
 NCS is preferred in interior design and in defining palettes for architectural design, where the creation of chromatic harmonies is a priority.